IGS Energy: Natural Gas and Electric Residential Choice Programs

+IGS Energy entered resi commodity sales in 2009 with a third party going door to door.
+In 2013 after many complaints and issues with the third party IGS Energy launched its own home energy consultant channel headed up by Rob Hamm.
+Since 2013 IGS commodity has hired over 350+ field agents that oversee commodity sales in the Illinois, Ohio, Pennsylvania, and Northern Kentucky markets.

 CNG stations

 In January 2013, IGS Energy CNG Services announced plans to invest $10 million to construct four compressed natural gas refueling stations off Interstate 79 in West Virginia and Pennsylvania.
 Construction of the I-79 CNG corridor was scheduled for completion by the end of 2013.
 In June 2013 IGS Energy announced plans to construct another CNG station in Youngstown, Ohio.

 IGS owns, operates or maintains 20 CNG stations across Ohio, Indiana, West Virginia, Pennsylvania and Wisconsin.

 IGS Solar

 In 2015, IGS began offering solar services for businesses, communities and residential homes under the IGS Solar brand.